Employee resource groups embrace the value of diversity

 Network of support

-Raytheon ERGs foster educational and professional development for more than 15,600 members.
+Raytheon ERGs foster educational and professional development for nearly 20,000 members.
 For the company, ERG-driven learning and leadership opportunities support people to embrace challenges, solve problems, spur innovation and drive growth.

-As senior leader of the Raytheon Women's Network ERG, Diane Foley experiences the business value of diversity in all forms daily.
+As member of the Raytheon Women's Network ERG, Diane Foley experiences the business value of diversity in all forms daily.
 "It extends beyond culture," Foley says.
 "Promoting a diverse environment generates real business benefits."

 Employees reach out to colleagues more readily across the company.
 They hone communications and leadership skills.
 Employees also connect with disparate areas of the business they wouldn't normally engage.